adithyanS007/nextjs-freelance-website/README.md

 - 📷 Open Graph image preview setup (for social sharing)

-- ☁️ Deployed with Vercel
+- ☁️ Deployed with Vercel (for demo)

 ## 📁 Folder Structure